-Simone: Yes, monsieur; This morning; in the basket.
+Simone: Yes, monsieur; This morning: in the basket.

-Stranger:(in incredulous anger).
+Stranger: (in incredulous anger).
 You sent my coat, with my papers in the pocket to the laundry!

-Simone:(defensive and combatant).
+Simone: (defensive and combatant).
 I didn't know monsieur's paper in the pocket.

-You didn't Stranger: know!
-You didn't know that pocket of documents weighting half ton were in the pocket.
-An identity card, an army discharge, permission to wear civilian clothes, permission to go farther than ten permission miles the east, a go more than miles to the west. permission ten to -----
+Stranger: You didn't know!
+You didn't know that а documents weighting pocket of half а ton were in the pocket.
+An identity card, an army discharge. a permission wear civilian to clothes, a permission to g0 farther than ten miles a permission go more to the east, to the miles west, than ten to a permission to -----.